Attanox/generative_tag/README.md

 # Generative Tag

-Game you played as a kid... but on yout phone
+Game you played as a kid... but on your phone

 ## Used technologies